-These models are taller and skinnier than compact ceramic heaters and provide more fuller coverage.
+These models are taller and skinnier than compact heaters and provide more fuller coverage.

-Although most people keep tower ceramic heaters in one spot, most of these heaters include a carrying handle if you do want to carry it around the house.
+Although most people keep these ceramic heaters in one spot, they do include a carrying handle if you want to carry it around the house.

 Bladeless Ceramic Heaters